godotengine/godot-docs/reference/compiling_for_windows.rst

 Start the creation of the shortcut by pressing the ``right mouse button/New/Shortcut`` in an empty place in your desired location.

-Then copy one of these commands bellow for the corresponding tool you need into the "Path" and "Name" sections of the shortcut creation wizard, and fix the path to the batch file if needed.
+Then copy one of these commands below for the corresponding tool you need into the "Path" and "Name" sections of the shortcut creation wizard, and fix the path to the batch file if needed.